van conversion cost - Fuller 170 Outpost with Shower Cabinet Copy of untitled 21

 • Ship-to-shore and alternator charging capabilities

-Who It's Perfect For: The DUO works beautifully for couples who want genuine comfort without overwhelming complexity.
-It's designed to seat and sleep 2-3 people comfortably, making it an excellent foundation for weekend adventures or extended travels.
+Who It's Perfect For: The DUO works great for couples who want real comfort without too much complexity.
+It's built to seat and sleep 2-3 people with ease, making it a strong base for weekend trips or longer travels.

-Total Investment Reality: With a suitable van, you're looking at $120,000-$140,000 total for a complete DUO setup.
-This represents a comprehensive, adventure-ready home on wheels that's built to last.
+Total Cost Reality: With a good van, you're looking at $120,000-$140,000 total for a complete DUO setup.
+This is a full, adventure-ready home on wheels that's built to last.

 Real Example #3: Family XL Plus - Premium Family Adventure

-At the higher end, let's examine a recent Family XL Plus build that sold for $130,000 (including the van).
-This demonstrates what's possible when budget allows for premium features and family-specific needs.
+At the higher end, let's look at a recent Family XL Plus build that sold for $130,000 (with the van).
+This shows what's possible when budget allows for top add-ons and family-focused needs.

 What This Premium Build Included: